Additivemenu/spoonlee1/mySQL/WK6/readme.md

 find the item id's sold by at least two departments on the second floor

 :question: why join item, deliveryitem and department doesn't work??
+-because delivery is a one-to-many-to-many model sale is another one-to-many-to-many model, delivery and sale are independent

 ```sql
 select *